Modeling Interface

 Description of each control:

-• Included items: The selected entity will be sliced.
+• Included Selected: The selected entity will be sliced.
 No other entity will be cut.
+Click again to exit the section view.

 • Cutting measurement: Create a section view in parts and assemblies, and support the use of measurement commands to pick up points, edges, cross section elements generated by cutting.